salmacmpeg/salmacmpeg/README.md

 If you're working on **AI systems**, **MLOps**, or **LLM-powered apps**, I'd love to collaborate, share, or geek out over clean architectures and quirky edge cases.

-- Reach out via [LinkedIn][(https://www.linkedin.com/in/your-link](https://www.linkedin.com/in/salma-abdelmotaleb-27911692/) or [Email](salmacmpeg@gmail.com)
+- Reach out via [LinkedIn](https://www.linkedin.com/in/salma-abdelmotaleb-27911692/) or [Email](salmacmpeg@gmail.com).
-- Check out my pinned repositories for real-world projects in ML, NLP, and LLM engineering
+- Check out my pinned repositories for real-world projects in ML, NLP, and LLM engineering.

 ---
 Fun fact: If apps had personalities, mine would be a curious introvert with a relentless drive to learn.